HaMeD1379/Studly/README.md

-## Containrization with Docker Hub
+## Containerization with Docker Hub
 For convenience, pre-built frontend and backend images have been pushed to Docker Hub.
 You can pull and run these images directly without building locally.

 - Backend image: https://hub.docker.com/r/hamed1379/studly-backend